fbpx

 Compliance Analysts:

-• Role: Ensure adherence to AML regulations and policies.
+Role: Ensure adherence to anti money laundering regulations and policies.

-• Responsibilities: Carry out compliance checks, monitor regulatory compliance, and identify risks.
+• Responsibilities: Carry out compliance checks, monitor regulatory compliance, and identify financial crime risks.

 AML Investigators: